Aleksandar Šapić: National team career

 Šapić made his debut for the national team of Yugoslavia in December 1995 when he was only seventeen, and played for them until 2008.
 At the very start of his national team career, Yugoslavia won two European U19 championships – 1995 in Esslingen and 1996 in Istanbul – and Šapić was the best player and top scorer in both.

-He took part in his first major competition at the age of eighteen, the 1996 Summer Olympics in Atlanta.
+Šapić took part in his first major competition at the age of eighteen, the 1996 Summer Olympics in Atlanta.
 He would play for the national team in the Olympic Games four times and he went on to win three Olympic medals, bronze when representing Yugoslavia at the 2000 Olympics in Sydney, silver for Serbia and Montenegro at the 2004 Olympics in Athens, and another bronze medal when playing for Serbia at the 2008 Olympics in Beijing.

-With the national team of Yugoslavia, later Serbia and Montenegro, and finally Serbia, he played in 22 sports tournaments overall, winning a total of 20 medals, five of which were from the European Championships, four from the World Championships and three from the Olympic Games.
+With the national team of Yugoslavia, later Serbia and Montenegro, and finally Serbia, Šapić played in 22 sports tournaments overall, winning a total of 20 medals, five of which were from the European Championships, four from the World Championships and three from the Olympic Games.
 He won two medals in the World Cup, five in World League tournaments, and he won a gold medal in the 1997 Mediterranean Games in Bari.

 Šapić scored 981 goals in 385 games that he played for the national team.
 He was twice top scorer in the Olympic Games. Šapić ranks third on the all-time scoring list in Olympic history, with 64 goals.
 He was four times top scorer of both the World Championship and the European Championship.
 He was also four times the top scorer of the World League tournaments and he won the title of top scorer twice in the World Cup.

 During his national team career, the team was named "ideal team" eight times in the tournaments that he played in, three times in both the World and European Championships, and twice in the Olympic Games.